grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 ### Grafana Enterprise Traces helm chart values

 The values in the example below provide configuration values for GET.
+These values include an additional `admin` bucket, the `gateway` has been disabled, the `enterpriseGateway` has been enabled, and a license has been specified.

 ```yaml
 ---